Construction Engineering Technology (CET)

 Typically Offered: Spring.

 Course Description: Axial, torsional, bending, and combined stress and strain analysis; mechanical properties and applications for static, fatigue, creep, and impact conditions; emphasizes beam stresses and deflections, columns, and riveted and welded connections.
 There will be specific emphasis on quality and accuracy for reports and assignments.
 Three hours lecture, three hours lab.
-Same as MET 260.
 Prerequisite(s): EGT 260.

 CET 265 Subdivision Planning and Layout Credits: 3